 What is next in retail disruption?

 Having understood the past patterns of disruption, some critical questions emerge such as;

 - Will e-commerce cripple the discount department stores just like how discount department stores crippled the department stores?

 - What strategic strengths of online retailers should do brick-and-mortar stores be cautious about?

 The above questions, and even online retailers, deserve an article of its own.
-I hope to answer the above questions and more in the future as part of my Checkout 51 project.
+I hope to answer the above questions and more in the future as part of my Checkout51 project and forever learning.

 - January 2019 – A former co-worker, Andrew McGrath, from Checkout51 reminded me that “It’s because our expectations are higher than ever before.
 Out of stock means you’ll probably never visit that store again, a rude customer service member damages your impression of the brand, returns that involve any questions about your motive are now pretty much unacceptable and retail outlets are inaccessible and frustrating to navigate.
 Controlling the brand experience in real life is hard, and we’ve got so good at online transactions that it’s tipped to the point where despite the less human experience of the Internet, it’s better than the imperfections of the humans we once preferred.”
 Source: LinkedIn Comment